 But I ain’t gonny buy my ring.’

-At times, Niemann’s songs have a beautiful ambiguity to them, particularly later in the album.
-But, Aint Gonny Buy My Ring has a wonderful clarity that demonstrates Niemann’s Honky Tonk humour majestically.
+At times, the songs in Lost and Found have a beautiful ambiguity to them, particularly later in the album.
+But, Aint Gonny Buy My Ring has a wonderful clarity that demonstrates Gal’s Honky Tonk humour majestically.
 When Gal discerningly sluices her partners crooning juices but does not come up with gold nor diamonds, you know that his gleam in his eye ain’t going nowhere.

 It is as if we are watching Gal, in a crowded bar, confidently and without superficiality striding over to take the beer from her ring-less lovers glass, downing it in one, and burping, before turning to acknowledge the applause from an admiring audience.

-Thoughtco.com suggests of Honky Tonk that ‘The typical song of the genre is mired in hopelessness, both romantic and alcoholic; much of it is music to drink and cry to’ But, Niemann is also able to laugh at the hopelessness of the situation and appreciate Gal’s partners ridiculousness.
+Thoughtco.com suggests of Honky Tonk that ‘The typical song of the genre is mired in hopelessness, both romantic and alcoholic; much of it is music to drink and cry to’.
+But, Gal encourages us to also laugh at the hopelessness of the situation and appreciate Gal’s partners ridiculousness.
 Aint Gonny Buy My Ring variously depicts Gal as: gallantly earning the bacon, humorously pointing out her partner’s inadequacies and raucously pricking his male vanity.

 We learn from these three songs, Let’s Run Away, The Bottle and the Booze and Ain’t Gonny Buy My Ring, that a liberation of the heart frees women up to try out different types of relationships.
 But, that, as the philosopher Hume taught us, there is no such thing as total freedom; all relationships have consequences.